vzool/frontend-nanodegree-arcade-game/README.md

 # Project Solution

-I begin my code with thoughts of sepration and modularity which I can explain it as point as following:
+I begin my code with thoughts of separation and modularity which I can explain it as point as following:

 1. I try to build/Draw game world by structure that already exists.
 2. I try to Draw a player(Hero).